Sunbird-Saral/Community/learn/features/Securing-PII-data-storage.md

 The admissions record captures sensitive PII data of a student.
 It is necessary to manage data security.

 Saral reference backend provides data encryption feature for Admissions record which can be configured at field level(each and every column/key in admissions record).
-Currently supports 4 different levels of encryption termed as:
+Currently supports 6 different levels of encryption termed as:
 * ENCRYPTANDHASH - does encryption of data first and then hashing of encrypted data for added security
 * ENCRYPT - does encryption of data only
+* HASH - does hashing of data only
+* MASK - does masking of data only
 * ENCRYPTANDMASK - does encryption of data first and then masking of encrypted data for added security
 * ENCRYPTARRAY - does encryption of array type of data